-Photos of the Decade: 2010-2019
+Photos of the Decade: 2010–19

-The past 10 years have been eventful ones, beginning with Iceland's erupting Eyjafjallajokull volcano and the Deepwater Horizon oil spill, through the violent rise of ISIS in Syria and Iraq, and the refugee crisis in Europe, the U.S. Presidential election of 2016, the first close-up images of Pluto, the “Me Too” movement, an impeachment inquiry into President Donald Trump, and so much more.
-Warning, some of the photos may contain graphic or objectionable content.
+The past 10 years have been eventful ones, beginning with Iceland’s erupting Eyjafjallajökull volcano and the Deepwater Horizon oil spill, through the violent rise of the Islamic State in Syria and Iraq, the refugee crisis in Europe, the U.S. presidential election of 2016, the first close-up images of Pluto, the #MeToo movement, an impeachment inquiry into President Donald Trump, and so much more.
+Warning: Some of the photos may contain graphic or objectionable content.

 Hints: View this page full screen.
 Skip to the next and previous photo by typing j/k or ←/→.